pulumi/examples/README.md

 Example		| Description |
 ----- 		| --------- |
-[RDS and Airflow](aws-ts-airflow) | Deploy a RDS Postgres instance and containerized Airflow.
+[API Gateway](aws-ts-apigateway) | Deploy a simple REST API that counts the number of times a route has been hit.
 [Apigateway - Auth0](aws-ts-apigateway-auth0) | Deploy a simple REST API protected by Auth0.
-[API Gateway](aws-ts-apigateway) | Deploy a simple REST API that counts the number of times a route has been hit.
 [AppSync](aws-ts-appsync) | Deploy a basic GraphQL endpoint in AWS AppSync.
 [AssumeRole](aws-ts-assume-role) | Use AssumeRole to create resources.
 [Containers](aws-ts-containers) | Provision containers on Fargate.
-[Web Server with Manual Provisioning](aws-ts-ec2-provisioners) | Use Pulumi dynamic providers to accomplish post-provisioning configuration steps.
+[EKS - Dashboard](aws-ts-eks) | Deploy an EKS Kubernetes cluster with an EBS-backed StorageClass, then the Kubernetes Dashboard into the cluster.
 [EKS - Hello World](aws-ts-eks-hello-world) | Deploy an EKS Kubernetes cluster with an EBS-backed StorageClass, then a Kubernetes namespace and nginx deployment into the cluster.
 [EKS - Migrate Node Groups](aws-ts-migrate-nodegroups) | Create an EKS cluster and node group to use for workload migration with zero downtime.
-[EKS - Dashboard](aws-ts-eks) | Deploy an EKS Kubernetes cluster with an EBS-backed StorageClass, then the Kubernetes Dashboard into the cluster.
 [Fargate](aws-ts-hello-fargate) | Build, deploy, and run a Dockerized app using ECS, ECR, and Fargate.
 [Miniflux](aws-ts-pulumi-miniflux) | Stand up an RSS Service using Fargate and RDS.
 [Pulumi Webhooks](aws-ts-pulumi-webhooks) | Create a Pulumi `cloud.HttpEndpoint` that receives webhook events delivered by the Pulumi Service, then echos the event to Slack.
+[RDS and Airflow](aws-ts-airflow) | Deploy a RDS Postgres instance and containerized Airflow.
 [Resources](aws-ts-resources) | Create various resources, including `cloudwatch.Dashboard`, `cloudwatch.EventRule`, `cloudwatch.LogGroup`, and `sqs.Queue`.
 [Ruby on Rails](aws-ts-ruby-on-rails) | Create a single EC2 virtual machine instance with a local MySQL database.
 [S3 Lambda](aws-ts-s3-lambda-copyzip) | Set up two AWS S3 Buckets and a single Lambda that listens to one and, upon each new object arriving in it, zips it up and copies it to the second bucket.
+[Serverless Application](aws-ts-serverless-raw) | Deploy a complete serverless C# application using raw resources from `@pulumi/aws`.
 [Serverless Datawarehouse](aws-ts-serverless-datawarehouse) | Deploy a serverless data warehouse.
-[Serverless Application](aws-ts-serverless-raw) | Deploy a complete serverless C# application using raw resources from `@pulumi/aws`.
 [Slackbot](aws-ts-slackbot) | Create a simple slackbot that posts a notification to a specific channel any time you're @mentioned anywhere.
 [Stack Reference](aws-ts-stackreference) | Create a "team" EC2 Instance with tags set from upstream stacks.
 [Static Website](aws-ts-static-website) | Serve a static website using S3, CloudFront, Route53, and Certificate Manager.